 You love the charm of your 1920s bungalow or Victorian-era home, but the age and style make them harder to insure.

 Interesting architectural features can make older homes unique, but they also can make them more costly to repair, McChristian says.

-It helps if you can provide your insurer with blueprints, receipts, photographs and other documentation to show the remodeling and upgrades that you've made, Menesse says.
+If possible, provide your insurer with blueprints, receipts, photographs and other documentation to show the remodeling and upgrades that you've made.

 Your vacation home may be your own personal retreat, but because it's unoccupied much of the year, it can be a challenge to insure.

-Because you probably only visit your vacation home or second home for a few weeks or months each year, a problem such as a water leak can go undetected and cause major damage while you're away, Menesse says.
+Because you probably only visit your vacation home or second home for a few weeks or months each year, a problem such as a water leak can go undetected and cause major damage while you're away.

-He recommends installing a burglar and fire alarm to help decrease your risks, and asking neighbors to help keep an eye on your property when you are not around.
+Installing a burglar and fire alarm can help decrease your risks, as does asking neighbors to help keep an eye on your property when you are not around.

 Homes with a trampoline or pool

 Having a swimming pool or trampoline might make for good summertime fun, but your homeowners insurance company may see them as an "attractive nuisance" that can tempt children to come into your yard when you're not home, Hackett says.